 The state of Texas requires that a student attend all 32 hours of classroom instruction.

-A student may miss up to 5 of the scheduled classes and complete the course with the scheduled session.
-The classes missed must be made up however within one year of starting the course.
+A student may miss up to 5 of the scheduled classes in their session and complete the course with the scheduled session.
+The classes missed must be made up, however, within one year of starting the course.
 If a student misses 6 or more classes, they will be removed from that class and will need to be placed in another class (as space is available) where they can complete their class work.
 There is a transfer fee of $50.00 required to transfer to this new classroom session.

-If a student has missed 5 or less classes, they can begin their in-car instruction once their classroom session is complete.
+TRADITIONAL CLASS ONLY: If a student has missed 5 or less classes, they can begin their in-car instruction once their account has been created on our scheduling system (Schedule 2 Drive).
 Students that have missed 6 or more classes must complete their classes before starting the in-car instruction (refer to our Make-up Policy above).

 A contract extension my be purchased before the contract expires.